na-na-hi/renget/archive/incarnation-shop.md

 >Epithet Holder: 2,000
 Holds up to one of the <Myths> stored as an epithet.
 Can be sold for both the price of the holder and an amount of influence proportional to the god rank of the epithet.
 Epithets at a synchronization rate of 100% cannot be placed in an epithet holder.
 Alternatively, can be used to transfer the epithet to another incarnation or <Deify> a willing mortal.
 Mortals deified in this way will not grant any influence or authorities upon being eliminated.

+>Temple’s Altar: 5,000

+Can be placed in any building with the informed consent of the owner, sanctifying it as your <Temple>.
+Once placed, any individual who dwells or sets foot in the building must recognize that they are doing so.
+Each <Visitor> provides 1 influence, while each <Dweller> provides 5.
+Any given building can only be one incarnation’s <Temple> at any given time.

 ##Authorities: